popolin/idecoder/README.md

 [![Gem Version](https://badge.fury.io/rb/idecoder.svg)](http://badge.fury.io/rb/idecoder)

 Idecoder was created for developers building web applications with coding editors.
-Idecoder.js provides a plugin that gives the developer a screen inside their own app to give the users a way to develop codes.
+Idecoder provides a plugin that gives the developer a screen inside their own app to give the users a way to develop codes.

 ## Installation